By Michael Collins

 Located just south of Los Feliz Boulevard is the only footbridge that spans the L.A.
 River and connects to Atwater Village.
 The path is right next to the freeway at times, yet rarely can skaters smell the fumes.
 The route’s pool-table surface makes it a favorite for long-distance speed-blading, with gentle twists and turns in places connected by wide-open stretches with mild elevation changes.
 The skate path ends at Fletcher Drive in Silver Lake, where an encampment of friendly homeless folks make easy conversation as speedsters rest for the run back up the river.

-[2015 UPDATE: Yes, the photo of “Derby”* was taken after this article was published.
+[2021 UPDATE: The photos of Derby were taken after this article was published before the COVID-19 pandemic.
 She was photographed as I tailed her over a mile past the former Fletcher Drive terminus headed down a smooth as silk skate path that now ends in Egret Park north of downtown Los Angeles.
-This new extension includes the first riverside hip hangout, The Frog Spot, where skaters, bikers and walkers can refresh themselves with soda, coffee, tea, beer, water and wine while listening to cool music.
-Derby isn’t the only derby girl skater on the Elysian Valley bike path, she’s simply the fastest and hottest.]
+Speed skaters, rollerskaters, bicyclists, walkers and runners enjoy this unique environment squeezed between the Los Angeles River and Golden State Freeway now virtually accessible.]

 Recent Comments